Arrow BOOK

 • Pain following spinal surgery where scarring may be present

-• Limited improvement from physiotherapy or medication
+• Limited improvement with physiotherapy or medication

 • Local anaesthetic for temporary numbing